September 13, 2024

 For those transitioning from other industries, it's common to take on a senior finance role (such as VP of Finance) before moving into the CFO position.
 This allows for acclimation to the unique aspects of tech industry finance.

-Notable Outliers in Transitioning to Tech CFO Roles
+Notable Outliers when Transitioning

 Some professionals in our study made particularly interesting transitions.
 For instance, Dave DeWalt, former CFO of McAfee, began his career in software development before moving into finance and eventually becoming CFO.